jan-mysiak/boostly/README.md

 # Boostly

-Mobile-first landing page for Boostly built using Angular.
+Responsive SPA built using Angular.
 Preview can be found at: https://jan-mysiak.github.io/boostly/